Large-scale 3D galaxy correlation function and non-Gaussianity: Abstract

 \section{Abstract}

-We investigate the properties of the 2-point galaxy correlation function at very large scales, including all geometric and relativistic effects.
-We show that the general full three-dimensional correlation function has a nonzero dipole and octupole, in addition to the even multipoles of the flat-sky limit.
+We investigate the properties of the 2-point galaxy correlation function at very large scales, including all geometric and local relativistic effects -- wide-angle effects, redshift space distortions, Doppler terms and Sachs-Wolfe type terms in the gravitational potentials.
+The general three-dimensional correlation function has a nonzero dipole and octupole, in addition to the even multipoles of the flat-sky limit.
 We study how corrections due to primordial non-Gaussianity and General Relativity affect the multipolar expansion, and we show that they are of similar magnitude (when $f_{\rm NL}$ is small), so that a relativistic approach is needed.
 Furthermore, we look at how large-scale corrections depend on the model for the growth rate in the context of modified gravity, and we discuss how a modified growth can affect the non-Gaussian signal in the multipoles.